logbie/wfl/pr_description.md

 ## Summary

 This PR refactors the debug output system in the WFL interpreter and parser to ensure all debug messages go through the logging system rather than directly to stdout.
-It standardizes the use of `exec_trace!` macros throughout the codebase, ensuring clean separation between program output and debugging information.
+It standardizes the use of `exec_trace!` macros throughout the codebase and adjusts memory usage test thresholds to account for the additional logging overhead.

 ## Changes